The 'Sofia Richie Bun' Is Raising Red Flags Among Hair Experts

 Caution: Your hair is extra delicate when wet

 First of all, you don't want to style your hair when it's wet or damp like this if you can avoid it.
 Why?
-Wet hair is more sensitive than dry hair, explains Helen Reavey, Board-Certified Trichologist and Founder of Act+Acre.
-"Tight styles such as a sleek-back buns can put excessive stress on the hair," she explains, "which is only amplified when the hair is wet since it's much more vulnerable and tends to break more easily."
+Wet hair is more sensitive than dry hair, explains Helen Reavey, board-certified trichologist and founder of Act+Acre.
+"Tight styles such as a slick-back bun can put excessive stress on the hair," she explains, "which is only amplified when the hair is wet since it's much more vulnerable and tends to break more easily."
 Wet hair and a tight hairstyle is a recipe for breakage, so Reaves would recommend drying your hair first and then slicking it back.

+It's a good idea to avoid or limit wet styling in general, but if you must work with damp hair, take this good cue from the Richie Grainge tutorial: Before brushing and pulling your hair, apply a hydrating hair mask — not a bonding treatment, like Olaplex like K18, as you don't want protein overload.
+"If you’re styling [your hair] wet every once in a while and using it as a time to add a hair mask or treatment, then it's generally okay," says Reavey.
+"Avoid using bond treatment masks for this, and opt for hydrating masks made with moisturising butter."
+She recommends the Act+Acre Restorative Conditioning Hair Mask, $65.17, but is quick to note, "Adding these products to your hair while wet and then styling a slick-back bun doesn’t mitigate the potential damage to the hair."

 AdvertisementADVERTISEMENT